mtfrigo/IoT-Toolbox-Frontend/README.md

 After all libraries been installed you can start the react server by using the command: `npm start`.
 The default server port is 3030.
 It can be modified changing line 20 in the file package.json.

+To setup the backend go to installion section on the [IoT Toolbox BackEnd](https://github.com/mtfrigo/IoT-Toolbox-Backend) project.

 ### 1.2 Installation on Windows
 TODO